-Subject Line: RFP Subsea Cable & OSP Permitting for Hooper Bay USDA RUS Reconnect Project
+Subject Line: RFP Subsea Cable & FTTH Permitting for Hooper Bay USDA RUS Reconnect Project

-Proposals must include the name and address of supplier.
+Proposals must include the name and address of the contractor.
 All proposals must be signed by an official agent or representative of the company submitting the proposal.
 All proposals must be complete and irrevocable for 30 days following the submission date.